simplygreatwork/obvious/README.md

-## A small, hackable, optimized framework for learning quantum computing with examples.
+## A small, hackable, optimized simulation framework for learning quantum computing with examples.

 ## Features

-- A small, hackable, optimized framework for learning quantum computing with examples.
+- A small, hackable, optimized simulation framework for learning quantum computing with examples.
 - Trace gate operations to display state changes as gates are applied.
 - Prints amplitude, probability, and phase.
 - Reasonably performant for 10 - 20 qubits using the quantastica engine.
 - The primary focus is to create a breadth of easy to follow quantum computing examples.
 - Compare and contrast desired outcomes and non-desired outcomes.
 - Wherever possible, display input state alone first and then output state.

+## Caution

+- This project is a work in progress.
+- None of this material has been peer reviewed.
+That peer could be you!
+- One potential effort is to convert these examples into unit tests.

 ## Examples